Buying A House? Look For These 10 Things

 - Do you need room to store and organize your stuff or a spot for a workbench?

 - How much garage space do you need?

 When leaving, ensure that the garage door works well and appears to be in good condition.

-Other Factors To Consider When House Hunting
+Other Things To Look For When Buying A House

 For a lot of home buyers, the length of the drive from their new home to their workplace can be a big consideration.
-If you’re purchasing the home with a spouse and you both have separate offices to drive to, it may be wise to have a discussion about your commutes.
+If you’re purchasing the home with a spouse or partner and you both have separate offices to drive to, it may be wise to have a discussion about your commutes.

 Local Public Schools